be2rlab/AORR/README.md

 # Adaptive Object Recognition for Robotics (AORR)

 This repo combines:
-1. class-agnostic segmentation with wrappers for Detectron (not tested), MMDetection, MMDeploy and TensorRT;
+1. class-agnostic segmentation with wrappers for Detectron2, MMDetection, MMDeploy and TensorRT;
 2. classification based on transformer feature extractor and kNN classifier.

 ## Documentation